 Q1 2024 Integrity Advocate

-Newly Appointed BI Partners
+Newly Appointed BI&C Partners

 Most recently appointed partners

-Since 2014, the BI Partner Program has cultivated and trained a select group of individuals—nominated by management—to help serve as ambassadors for integrity, compliance, and ethics in their respective organizations.
+Since 2014, the BI&C Partner Program has cultivated and trained a select group of individuals—nominated by management—to help serve as ambassadors for integrity, compliance, and ethics in their respective organizations.
 BI Partners help to promote and strengthen our compliance and ethics (C&E) program.

-Responsibilities of the BI Partner:
+Responsibilities of the BI&C Partner:

 • Actively look for opportunities to work with organization and local management to increase employee awareness and understanding of the Code of Business Conduct, Company Policies, integrity as a core value, and our C&E Program.